 Not more than one (1) UAPD steward may participate in new employee orientation sessions.
-UAPD stewards participating in new employee orientations during normally scheduled working hours may do so by either utilizing UAPD time Administrative Time section 1005, or by utilizing their own annual leave or leave without pay as provided in Article 12.
+UAPD stewards participating in new employee orientations during normally scheduled working hours may do so by either utilizing UAPD time, Administrative Leave as provided in Section 1005, or by utilizing their own annual leave or leave without pay as provided in Article 12.